matthacksteiner/cms.evergreen-press/docs/hetzner-server-configuration.md

 - After deploying new files
 - When you get permission errors in the Kirby Panel
 - After manually copying files to the server
+- When you see "cannot create directory" errors

 ---